Get creative approved without the version chaos.

 Set the approval path

-Who signs off internally, who signs off at the client, and in what order.
-She routes every asset that way.
+Who owns brand, who owns legal review, who gives the final yes, and in what order.
+She routes every draft that way.

 Step 4